Company Explainer Video: The 2026 Guide

 Storyboard the logic, not just the look

-A storyboard doesn’t need to be fancy.
+A storyboard does not need to be fancy.
 It just needs to show what appears on screen during each part of the script.

 • Should we show the actual product here?